|

 Synopsis

-of Book: This book develops the theory of measurement of some of the most
+This book develops the theory of measurement of some of the most

 important and commonly measured variables.